mikebenfield/mikebenfield.github.io/_posts/2016-10-07-jaynes-preliminary.md

 mathematics over a century ago, and well understood by essentially every mathematician today.

+Jaynes believes his approach to inference circumvents the need for measure theory.
+And, indeed, in finite examples like the urn described above, measure theory is entirely unnecessary.
+But those examples are not why measure theory was created: measure theory was developed to handle difficult applications involving infinity and limits.
+That brings us to our first topic.

 # Limits

 Jaynes displays a considerable amount of anxiety about limits and infinite sets.
 I'm not sure if he would have described himself as a [finitist](https://en.wikipedia.org/wiki/Finitism), but his statements certainly resemble that philosophy.
-His worries resemble those of 19th century mathematicians, and seem completely anachronistic today.
+His worries resemble those of early 19th century mathematicians, and seem completely anachronistic today.
 To a modern mathematician, there is a simple and precise definition of the term *limit*, which has been extensively tested and found to capture exactly the features one wants limits to have.
 In taking a limit operation, a mathematician simply ensures that the result follows from the definition.[^1]

 [^1]:
     Actually, the situation in general is more complicated.
-What exactly a limit means depends on the space under consideration, and it may take work to determine which space is appropriate to use.
+There are different types of limits, and which limit is appropriate depends on several factors.
 However, this is a complete nonissue in the mathematically simple problems Jaynes consider.

 For Jaynes, there appears to be no definition of a limit and no precise way to ensure that one's limiting procedures are acceptable.
-Instead, when one must take a limit, one must use ad hoc methods to arrive at the result, and carefully check that one's results correspond with intuition.
+Instead, when one must take a limit, one must use ad hoc methods to arrive at the result (with a few vague guiding principles), and carefully check that one's results correspond with intuition.

 In section 15.2, Jaynes illustrates that one cannot sum an infinite series by arbitrarily rearranging and cancelling terms the way one naively might expect.